 "When he was playing for me, I always knew good things were coming.
 He was awfully clutch." - Davey Johnson

-Joining a Mets lineup that included stars Darryl Strawberry and Keith Hernandez, Carter became the team's cleanup hitter and, his sense of drama not having been affected by the trade, smashed a game-winning home run in his first game in a New York uniform.
+Joining a Mets lineup that included stars Darryl Strawberry and Keith Hernandez, Carter became the team's cleanup hitter and, his sense of drama not having been affected by the trade, smashed a game-winning home run in his first game in a Met uniform.
 He added three more in a September 3rd contest against the San Diego Padres and ended the year with a career-best 32 home runs.
-In 1986, he hit 24 homers and recorded 105 RBIs despite missing two weeks with a thumb injury, and finished third in MVP voting, as the Mets won the NL East crown.
-He struggled in the NLCS against the Houston Astros, going 4-for-27, but drove in the game-winning run in the 12th inning of Game Five, and the Mets went on to win the series in 6 games.
+In 1986, he hit 24 homers and recorded 105 RBI despite missing two weeks with a thumb injury, and finished third in the MVP vote as the Mets won the NL East.
+He struggled in the NLCS against the Houston Astros, going 4-for-27, but drove in the game-winning run in the 12th inning of Game 5, and the Mets went on to win in six games.
 Carter returned to form in the World Series against the Boston Red Sox.
-He drove in three runs in Game Three, then clubbed a pair of homers in Game Four.
-In Game Six, he drove in the tying run in the eighth inning to force extra innings, and with two outs in the bottom of the tenth, he singled to spark a rally that led to a Mets win.
-The Mets were down by two runs with two outs and nobody on when Carter singled off Calvin Schiraldi, starting the Mets' amazing comeback.
-In the decisive Game Seven, he drove in the tying run in the sixth inning, as New York went on to win the game and the Series.
-He should by all means have been named the World Series MVP, but the honor went to 3B Ray Knight, who had a higher batting average and hit a solo home run in Game 7, but overall was not as instrumental to the title.
+He drove in three runs in Game 3, then clubbed a pair of homers in Game 4.
+In Game 6, he drove in the tying run in the 8th inning to force extras, and with two outs and nobody on in the bottom of the 10th and the Red Sox ready to jump on the field to celebrate a Series win, he singled to spark a rally that led to a Mets win.
+The Mets were down by two runs when Carter singled off Calvin Schiraldi, starting the Mets' amazing comeback.
+In the decisive Game 7, he drove in the tying run in the 6th inning, as New York went on to win the game and the Series.
+He could by all means have been named the World Series MVP, but the honor went to Ray Knight, who had a higher batting average and hit a solo home run in Game 7, but overall was not as instrumental to the title.

 Carter's batting average dipped to .235 in 1987 as he began to feel the toll of catching all these games, and his home run output slipped to just 11 the following year.
-However, he did manage to record the 300th homer of his career off Al Nipper of the Chicago Cubs on August 11th, 1988.
-He earned another taste of the postseason that fall, driving in the game-winning run in Game One of the NLCS, but the Mets fell to the Dodgers in seven games.
+In 1988, he did manage to record the 300th homer of his career off Al Nipper of the Chicago Cubs on August 11th, 1988.
+He earned another taste of the postseason that fall, driving in the game-winning run in Game 1 of the NLCS, but the Mets fell to the Dodgers in seven games.
 He hit just .183 in 50 games for New York in 1989 and lost the starting job behind the plate to Barry Lyons.
 Still, he was named Mets' co-captain in 1988, joining Keith Hernandez who had received the honor the previous season.
-Both left the team after the 1989 season, and the title was not used again until John Franco was thus named in 2001.
+Both after the 1989 season, and the title was not used again until John Franco was named captain in 2001.

 Giants, Dodgers, and Back to the Expos

-Carter became a free agent following the 1989 season and signed with the San Francisco Giants for 1990.
-He moved on to the Dodgers in 1991 and returned to the Expos in 1992 for a last hurrah, finishing his big league career with the team for whom he started it.
+Carter became a free agent following 1989 and signed with the San Francisco Giants for 1990, moving on to the Dodgers in 1991.
+He was a part-timer with both clubs and did not have any particularly shining moments.
+He returned to the Expos in 1992 for a last hurrah, finishing his big league career where he started it.
 He was not expected to be the regular, with Darrin Fletcher and Tim Laker on hand, but he played so well that he got into 95 games, banging 18 doubles in 285 at-bats in spite of hitting only .219.
 His throwing arm was still as strong, as he racked up 45 assists that year.
+He also received credit for steadying a young Expos pitching staff, as the team bounced back from a dreadful season in 1991 to be competitive again.
 On September 27th, he drove in the only run of a 1-0 win over the Chicago Cubs and Mike Morgan with a 7th-inning double, then gave way to pinch-runner Laker as a crowd of over 40,000 gave him a huge standing ovation at Stade Olympique.
 It was his last major league appearance, and as always, he had a knack for being at his best at the center of the spotlight.

 Career Analysis and Honors